Withdrawal | 8 min read

 Some people may start feeling better as early as day 3, but it’s more common to overcome the worst symptoms of Percocet withdrawal somewhere between day 4 and day 7 after taking your last dose.

-Symptoms will start to ease, usually 12-24 hours before you feel completely better.
-The most intense period will be just before symptoms begin to ease, and it’s important to make sure you’re drinking plenty of fluids, especially if you have vomiting or diarrhea.
+Symptoms typically begin to ease 12-24 hours before you feel completely better.[9]
+The most intense period normally occurs just before symptoms start to reduce, and it’s essential to ensure you’re drinking plenty of fluids, especially if you experience vomiting or diarrhea.

-It’s important for people who take opioid medication to know that withdrawal symptoms may return suddenly for weeks or months after detoxing.
-The longer you take the medication, the more likely that is to happen.
+It’s essential for people who take opioid medication to know that withdrawal symptoms may return suddenly for weeks or months after detoxing.
+The longer you take the medication, the more likely it is to happen.

-Over time the risk of returning symptoms will decrease, and eventually, they should become a thing of the past.
+Even if symptoms return a few months after initial Percocet withdrawal, they should be short-lived and milder than the acute episode.
+Over time, the risk of returning symptoms will decrease, and eventually, they will become a thing of the past, you’re glad is behind you.

 So, if you’re becoming symptomatic shortly after taking a dose, that’s likely a side effect of the drug.
 However, if you’re becoming symptomatic shortly before taking the drug, and your symptoms ease when you’ve taken it, that may be a sign of chemical dependence or addiction.